PepcyCh/ReSTIR-OptiX/README.md

 This program will load a gltf scene (path is currently hard coded) and render it using ReSTIR.
 Emissive meshes will be treated as light sources.
 A simple ImGui window can be used to modify some parameters of ReSTIR.

-Currently, only baised version is implemented and environment map is not supported.
+Environment map is currently not supported.

+Unbiased version is now implemented with some bus when using with visibility reuse together;

 ## Dependencies